Mitigating Downstream Model Risks via Model Provenance

 We envision integration with platforms like Hugging Face and Kaggle, where UMRs can be automatically generated and updated alongside model uploads.
 Future work will focus on refining the UMR format, expanding the central repository's capabilities, and collaborating with platforms to support adoption.
 By providing a comprehensive solution for model provenance management, UMRs aims to foster responsible innovation and mitigate risks in the rapidly evolving landscape of AI ecosystems.

-\begin{ack} Special thanks to Adriana Romero-Soriano, Ahrav Dutta, Carole-Jean Wu, Koustuv Sinha \& Meg Risdal for their insightful comments and suggestions.
+\begin{ack} Special thanks to Adriana Romero-Soriano, Ahrav Dutta, Carole-Jean W, \& Koustuv Sinha for their insightful comments and suggestions.
 This research was made possible by the scholarship from NSERC (Natural Sciences and Engineering Research Council of Canada). \end{ack}